wcarmon/docs/c++/pros_cons.md

     1. Same as Java, Rust, etc
     1. Also, Lock-free collections (Rust too)
     1. Much better options than Go, C, Javascript, etc
-1. Huge community
+1. Huge community for specific domains
+    1. Big in gaming, though C# is close
-    1. Strong Machine learning libraries
+    1. Strong Machine learning libraries, though Python is close (deferring to c for performance)
-    1. Strong GUI libraries
+    1. Strong GUI libraries (compared to all other languages)
-    1. Strong Finance libraries (eigen, boost)
+    1. Strong Finance libraries (eigen, quantlib, boost)
 1. Immutability (via `const`)
 1. Idioms for safe memory management
     1. Compare to C which requires `malloc` and `free`